 To avoid camera shake, and to control the shutter speed in bulb mode, a remote trigger is a great accessory.
 This will keep your hands free from accidentally bumping the camera when you take the shot.

-Setting up the shot
+Setting up the shot for starbursts

 Warning: The image will not look good.
 Our intention here is to frame the shot and see what effects the lights have on the image.
 When you’re ready, set the camera in manual mode with an aperture of f/22 and a shutter speed of about 30 seconds.
 Adjust your ISO to achieve the proper exposure.

-Experiment in bulb mode
+Experiment in Bulb mode

 This time, see what happens when you leave the shutter open for 25 to 35 seconds.
 Keeping the same settings, count out loud while holding the shutter open.
 Keeping the shutter open longer will allow more light to pass through to the sensor, making the image brighter.
 A shorter duration will make the image darker.

 The only difference is shutter speed.
 Since we are dealing with more light, we can afford to use a faster shutter speed.
 To capture the sun’s flare, find an object to hide the sun and adjust yourself until just a sliver of the sun shines through.
 When you see the bright flare from the sun, quickly take the shot and move away.

 Normally, a longer exposure will capture richer colors.
 To keep proper exposure, adjust your ISO or add a neutral density filter.
-The best advice is to experiment and have fun as you capture the beauty of Starbursts and Sun Flares.
+The best advice is to experiment and have fun as you capture the beauty of starbursts and sun flares.